tjaard123/play-functional/docs/monads.md

 ## Side effects are output

 Do you see it?
 Your side effect becomes an OUTPUT.
+It also changes your INPUT.

-Because functional programming avoids side effects, it naturally requires more input, and more output.
+Because functional programming avoids side effects, functions naturally requires more (larger) input, and more output.

 We wanted to just return the answer, but we have to return the answer, plus side effect.
 The caller can decide when and how to run the side effect.